About DirectMed DPC

 Dr. Travis Simmons

-Dr. Travis Simmons is a soon-to-be Board Certified Family Physician.
-He was born in Texas but grew up in northern New Mexico, then obtained a bachelor’s degree in biology from Texas A&M University (whoop!) and met his wife, Sarah.
+Dr. Travis Simmons is a Board Certified Family Physician with additional training in Functional Medicine and Integrative Medicine.
+He was born in Texas, grew up in northern New Mexico, then obtained a bachelor’s degree in biology from Texas A&M University (whoop!) and met his wife, Sarah.
 Dr. Simmons attended medical school in San Antonio at the UT Health Science Center.
-He knew from the outset of medical school that he wanted to be a primary care doctor, and throughout his schooling was inspired by the holistic, community-focused approach taken by the family medicine doctors he worked with.
+He knew from the outset of medical school that he wanted to be a primary care family doctor.

-As a primary care doctor his passion is helping people find the path to health and wellness that fits them best.
-He pursued additional education in integrative medicine and functional medicine, which provide perspectives/tools not taught in traditional medical training.
+As a primary care doctor his passion is helping people find the path to physical and mental health and wellness that works for each unique person.
+He pursued additional education in integrative medicine through the Andrew Weil Center for Integrative Medicine, and functional medicine through the Institute for Functional Medicine, which equipped him with perspectives/tools not taught in traditional medical training.

-Outside of medicine, his priority is his wife, son, and extended family.
-He loves any activity that immerses him in the natural world, especially gardening or fermenting foods like sauerkraut, beer, and kimchi.
+Outside of medicine, his priority is his wife, son, family, and friends.
+He loves cooking, meditation, audiobooks, and any activity that immerses him in the natural world, especially gardening and fermenting foods.

 Head of Operations & Employer Benefits Consultant